 Compatibility and Installation

 The Website Evidence Collector should be compatible with Windows, MacOS, Linux and all platforms that support NodeJS and Chromium.
 However, the EDPS has run the Website Evidence Collector only on Linux and MacOS.
+For an installation on MacOS and Linux without administrator privileges, please follow our advice in the FAQ on Github or as part of the software download.

 Please read carefully the EUPL licensing conditions.
 As stipulated in its Section 7, the EDPS provides this tool on an ‘as is’ basis and without warranties of any kind, including fitness for a particular purpose, absence of defects or errors, or accuracy.

-With the new EU data protection legislation applicable, in particular Regulation (EU) 2016/679 (General Data Protection Regulation, GDPR and the Data Protection Regulation (EU) 2018/1725 for Union institutions, bodies, offices and agencies, many websites have updated their privacy consent management mechanisms and rethought their personal data processing operations.
+With the new EU data protection legislation applicable, in particular Regulation (EU) 2016/679 (General Data Protection Regulation, GDPR) and the Data Protection Regulation (EU) 2018/1725 for Union institutions, bodies, offices and agencies, many websites have updated their privacy consent management mechanisms and rethought their personal data processing operations.
 This change, plus personal data breaches on websites, led to an increasing public awareness on privacy issues of websites and resulted in an increasing number of complaints to supervisory authorities.

 This EDPS tool allows laypersons after a brief introduction to gather evidence on personal data processing operations of websites using a reproducible, reliable, and fast method.
 No third-party cloud service is involved to gather evidence.
 The tool is self-consistent and can be used in intranets without internet access.
 The open software license allows experts to adapt the tools to their own needs.